scanzy/flutterchat/doc/styles.md

 ### Direct access to colors

 Some widgets don't have a `style` property, but accept only color values.
-In this case, you can use colors provided by the chosen app style:
+In this case, you can use colors provided by the chosen style group:
 - `backgroundColor`: color of the background
 - `fadedTextColor`: color of faded text (level 1)
 - `normalTextColor`: color of normal text (level 2)